encipherapp/web-crypto/README.md

 ### A promised based easy to use wrapper and services built using Web Crypto APIs

-**NOTE: This is a WIP library, APIs may change drastically till we release a stable version.**
+<span style="color:red; font-weight:bold;">NOTE: This is a WIP library, APIs may change drastically till we release a stable version.
+Please watch this repo for updates</span>

 The objective of this library is to provide some wrapper methods and services which are very easy to use to perform cryptographic operations in the browser.